 3. One would expect then that this negative impact might somehow be counteracted, and capitalism will finally find its way into these poor regions of the world, and everything will eventually be fine.
 However, this expectation is either a misjudgement or perhaps just a fact that is simply being ignored.
 Because as already mentioned, this friction between nature and man is a necessary component of the system, as it is an iron-clad law of capitalism that money must make more money.
 The profits of competing companies are therefore the inexorable prerequisite for economic growth.
 These profits, in turn, can best be achieved if the costs of labour and natural resources are kept as low as possible.

 Let me make it clear once again: economic growth is the prerequisite for maintaining the market economy.
 Conversely, without growth there can be no capitalism.

 4. Does capitalism really have so little potential for change?

 At the annual 2012 World Economic Forum (WEF) held in Davos, Switzerland, its co-founder Klaus Schwab stated:

 Perhaps there is a lack of insight into the actual roots of success of the Western capitalist economic system, whereby its basic rules are either fully applied or the system as a whole is endangered.
-No nation can afford this risk, as is vividly demonstrated by the repeated and hectic government rescues of financial markets.
+No nation can afford this risk, as is vividly demonstrated by the repeated and frantic government rescues of financial markets.

-In the seven years since the WEF, nothing has happened to capitalism to address the problems – in fact, on the contrary!
-The Global Risk Report from 2019 is shocking, as is the WWF Living Planet Report and the Findings of the World Biodiversity Council.
-The current reports on the distribution
+In the seven years since the WEF, neither capitalism or the associated problems have changed.
+In fact, the opposite has been the case!
+The Global Risk Report from 2021 is shocking, not to mention the WWF Living Planet Report and the Findings of the World Biodiversity Council.